 - We will choose $\sum\limits_{i:e_i \in S_j} y_i = w_j$.

-From the above, we can make better algorithmic approach for it.
+From the above, we can design a better algorithmic approach.

 $\operatorname{while}$ there exists $e_i \not\in \bigcup\limits_{j \in I} S_j \operatorname{do}$